allaboutevemirolive/cma-backend/README.md

 ## Populate Database

-Run this script only after you create `instructor1`:
+Run this script at the root project, only after you create `instructor1`:

 ```sh
 pip install requests